 enjoy working with families and couples at all stages of life, as I help people

 make needed changes with as much grace and humor and affection as

 possible.
 I especially love helping couples with young children make the challenging

 and fulfilling transition into parenthood.
-In my work with teens and young
+In my work with young

 adults I witness and guide them and their families as they launch into the